mingxili2208/fsm2208/Docs/vive_tracker/tracker_transform.md

 ![5-2](img/2024-07-19-17-38-54.png)
 (Sandbox coordinate system sketch, which will be replaced by CAD drawing later)

-## Benchmark
+## Benchmark for the position

 1. Test the coordinate correspondence of the tracker in the steamvr and SandBox coordinate systems

     all the following disgree is describing the derictions of the the tracker_coordinate

     1.1. y=0,p=0,r=0